bnaul/flinchbot/README.md

 1. `markovgen.py`: class that reads in a plain text corpus and generates random sentences based on the input
 2. `flinchbot.py`: class that connects to a Twitter account, checks for and responds to mentions, and occasionally posts a random tweet
+3. `main.py`: Flask app that responds to HTTP GET's with random messages
-3. `messageparse.py`: simple script for extracting messages from a Facebook data dump `messages.htm` file and outputting plain text
+4. `messageparse.py`: script for extracting messages from a Facebook data dump `messages.htm` file and outputting plain text
+5. `slackparse.py`: script for extracting messages from a Slack zip archive and outputting plain text

 ## Examples